Huskies beat Colorado to complete road sweep, tied for second place in Pac-12

 “We had some other stuff going on offense.
 Jay started going.
 Anything that’s going to help us win, I’m going to keep doing that.
 We had other things going so we just kept going with that.”

-Coach Mike Hopkins added: “I’m a bad coach for not getting him more shots in the second half.”
+Coach Mike Hopkins added: “I’m a bad coach for not getting (Crisp) more shots in the second half.”

 The Huskies built their biggest lead (52-37) early in the second half, but they struggled to generate points the rest of the way.
-After the break, UW tallied just 29 points.
+After the break, UW tallied just 29 points that tied a season low for second-half scoring.

-Despite losing sophomore star McKinley Wright IV, who left the game midway through the first half due to a shoulder injury, the Buffaloes pulled within a point (63-62) when Evan Battey made a layup with 7:14 left that sent the 7,758 at CU Events Center into a frenzy.
+Despite losing sophomore star McKinley Wright IV, who left the game midway through the first half due to a shoulder injury, the Buffaloes’ cut their 15-point deficit to a point (63-62) when forward Evan Battey made a layup with 7:14 left that sent the 7,758 at CU Events Center into a frenzy.

 “I loved that crowd tonight,” Hopkins said.
 “That crowd really got behind them.
 That was really cool to experience that.
 We made the plays that we had to (make) down the stretch.

 “When they made runs, we were able to stop it at one.
-It started getting scarier.
-But our guys made the plays.
-We were gritty down the stretch and we had to make plays to win and they did that.”
+It started getting scary, but our guys made the plays.
+We were gritty down the stretch and we had to make plays to win.
+And they did that.”

-The Huskies closed the game on a 14-8 burst, with Nowell and Thybulle — another UW senior — combining to score the final 13 points for UW.
+The Huskies closed the game on a 14-8 burst, with Nowell and Thybulle combining to score 13 points during the run.

+Thybulle finished with nine points and two blocks.
+Hampered by foul trouble, Noah Dickerson added eight rebounds and seven points while Dominic Green chipped in eight points and two 3-pointers off the bench.

+However, the box score doesn’t tell the whole story of UW’s senior quartet that’s combined to play in 452 games.

-“Those veteran guys they were able to keep (us) poised,” Nowell said.
+“Those veteran guys, they were able to keep (us) poised,” Nowell said when asked how the Huskies responded when their big lead was reduced to a point.
 “Some of us young dudes, we tend to get riled up when things like that happen.

 “They just all came together and said you know what, this has happened before.
-They’ve been through us.
+They’ve been through this.
 They told us to relax and keep playing the game we’ve been playing.”

-Colorado (10-6, 1-3) never got closer than three points the rest of the way.
-D’Shawn Schwartz scored 22 points and Tyler Bey added 15 for the Buffs.
+Ahead 70-67 with 3:44 remaining, Washington held Colorado to just one field goal the rest of the way.
+D’Shawn Schwartz scored 22 points and Tyler Bey added 15 for the Buffs (10-6, 1-3).

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.